 Ideally, you want to stay within one step above what people wear.
 You don’t want to step below because it definitely has an impact, people see it, and they will judge you maybe just subconsciously.

 You’ve probably heard of the old saying “Don’t dress for the job you have but for the job you want.”.
-That as a caveat, many CEOs today dress very casually because they are already at the top of the company and they don’t have to impress anyone.
+That as a caveat, many CEOs today dress very casually because they are already at the top of the company, and they don’t have to impress anyone.
 At the same time, if you have client contact and you want others to respect you at the office, dressing well and dressing a step up is important.

 Now that being said, sometimes your manager or superior can feel threatened if you outdress them so that is one aspect to keep in mind.
 You do not want to offend people and hurt your chances of climbing the ladders simply because they feel threatened by the way you dress.
 Honestly, if that happens at your workplace, it’s probably time to change jobs anyway because that is not the kind of culture that you will likely thrive in, especially not if you like to dress up.
+So what if there’s no dress code?
+We’ve got a guide on Dressing for A No-Dress Code Workplace!

 5 Office Wardrobe Staples